Menthol Cigarettes Ban – Only 13 days left.

 The ban, however, does not ban manufacturers and retailers from selling individual flavoured filters or papers.
 So effectively you could purchase all these separately and then roll your own.
 Saying this, we would encourage each and every smoker to use this opportunity to quit smoking altogether.

 They have.
-Phillip Morris, manufacturers of cigarette brands (over 850 billion cigarettes a year) including Marlboro launched an appeal against the change in law.
-The appeal claimed that the change in law would do irreparable damage to them.
+Phillip Morris, manufacturers of numerous cigarette brands (over 850 billion cigarettes a year) including Marlboro launched an appeal against the change in law.
+The appeal claimed that the change would do irreparable damage to them.
 The appeal was declined by the European Court of Justice.

 Debroah Arnott of Action on Smoking and Health said: